annescharf/Workflow-Product-Retriever/README.md

 - inaccurate naming of target App and/or Product names,
 - absence of intended target Products in specified target App,
-- inconsistency between the specified name of the target App and the specified position of the App in the target workflow
+- inconsistency between the specified name of the target App and the specified position of that App in the target workflow

 <div>